16 Things to Never Do at the Gym

 Don’t sit and scroll on your phone

 “If you are looking to cut time in half and increase your heart rate with your workout, then you’ll want to perform one exercise after another with no break,” says personal trainer Alex Carneiro.
 “However, in today’s gyms, I see most people perform one set and then spend three to five minutes on their social media feeds.”
 Not only does this kill your momentum and waste your time, but it prevents others from using the equipment you’re sitting on.
-If you find your workouts boring, use these 17 gym hacks to make your workout less of a chore.
+Next, find out the rude habits you need to stop at restaurants.